kaiosilveira/stability-patterns/README.md

 ## The stability patterns catalog

+[Circuit breaker](https://github.com/kaiosilveira/nodejs-circuit-breaker): A circuit breaker in software engineering mimics the original mechanism used in electric engineering to protect circuits from burning down completely in case of failure.
+Circuit breaker protects your application of performing calls that would probably fail anyway by not executing them in the first place.
+It contains three states:

+- `CLOSED`: Requests flow normally through
+- `OPEN`: Requests do not flow through and the operation is refused
+- `HALF_OPEN`: Next request is evaluated by the circuit breaker code, if it succeeds, the circuit state is changed to `CLOSED`, otherwise, it goes back to `OPEN`

+[Let it crash](https://github.com/kaiosilveira/nodejs-let-it-crash): We start to understand production when we decide to give up of component-level stability in favor of system-level stability.
+This means that, sometimes, it's just better to let a component crash miserably and recreate it from scratch than trying to keep it alive at all costs.

 [Timeouts](https://github.com/kaiosilveira/nodejs-timeouts): Timeouts are a great way of avoiding slow responses and cascading failures, they help protect our systems from hanging indefinitely while waiting for a response that might never come.

 [Fail fast](https://github.com/kaiosilveira/nodejs-fail-fast): Software systems eventually fail.
 They fail because of many reasons, but especially because of malformed inputs.
 In such cases, it's always better to _fail fast_, i.e., before compromising a lot of expensive resources in an optimistic attempt to execute an operation just to fail miserably later, making clients wait for much more time than they should.

 [Handshaking](https://github.com/kaiosilveira/nodejs-handshaking): In **TCP**, to establish a connection, the client and the server should agree on the health of each other.
 This agreement is performed via a process called _handshake_.
 This pattern brings some perspective on how to mimic this approach when using HTTP.

-[Circuit breaker](https://github.com/kaiosilveira/nodejs-circuit-breaker): A circuit breaker in software engineering mimics the original mechanism used in electric engineering to protect circuits from burning down completely in case of failure.
-Circuit breaker protects your application of performing calls that would probably fail anyway by not executing them in the first place.
-It contains three states:

-- `CLOSED`: Requests flow normally through
-- `OPEN`: Requests do not flow through and the operation is refused
-- `HALF_OPEN`: Next request is evaluated by the circuit breaker code, if it succeeds, the circuit state is changed to `CLOSED`, otherwise, it goes back to `OPEN`